What Is Mindfulness?

 Having depressive symptoms affects much of the population.
-According to Healthline, 16.2 million people struggle with depressive symptoms in the U.S. alone.
+19.4 million people struggle with depressive symptoms in the U.S. alone.
 Depression is huge in the mental health world, and the numbers only seem to be going up.

 Studies show how mindful-based interventions are efficient at decreasing depressive symptoms and depression relapse in patients.
 It demonstrates how mindfulness-based treatment allows patients to process and regulate their emotions in a different way from those who did not receive the treatment.

 This proves how important mindfulness is to our mental health and overall emotional wellbeing.